AliPekdas/doga-demo-app/README.md

 Use Expo Go to scan the QR code or run on an emulator.

 # Features
-Login and logout functionality
-Tab-based navigation
-Custom UI components
-Backend integration using Axios
+Login and logout functionality, Tab-based navigation, Custom UI components, Backend integration using Axios